top of page

 Put the yeast, and sugar in a bowl.

-Warm the milk and poor it into the bowl with the sugar and yeast, then add the three egg yolks into the bowl, and let is sit for about 10 minutes until bubbles appear.
+Warm the milk and poor it into the bowl with the sugar and yeast.
+Then add the three egg yolks and let it sit for about 10 minutes until bubbles appear.

-When they do, add the soft butter and flower into the mixture.
+When they do, add the soft butter and flour to the mixture.

 Stir and add three tablespoons of rum in the mixture.
 You could also use Amaretto if do not have rum at home.
 I used the Kraken Rum we have on our shelf.

-Then add a pinch of salt, I forgotten this step, and let me tell you, I could taste that it was missing, but if you have to lessen your salt in take, you can definitely make it without the salt, the bread will still taste delicous.
-But the salt would make it a bit more rich in flavour.
+Then add a pinch of salt, I have forgotten this step, and let me tell you, I could taste that it was missing, but if you have to lessen your salt intake, you can definitely make it without the salt, the bread will still taste delicious.
+But the salt would make it a bit richer in flavor.
 Then add the zest of half a lemon, as well as the juice.

-You can first stir the dough with a fork or with a spatula until the flower is a bit more incoporated and the dough does not stick as much to your hands.
+You can first stir the dough with a fork or with a spatula until the flower is a bit more incorporated and the dough does not stick as much to your hands.

-When rested dived the dough in 4 pieces.
-Roll a piece in a long string and then roll the ends inwards.
-Then do the same for a second piece an put that over the first so you have 4 little spirals.
+When rested, divide the dough into four pieces.
+Roll one piece in a long string and roll the ends inwards.
+Then do the same for a second piece and put that over the first so you have four little spirals.

-Put it in the oven for about half an hour until it browns, in the meantime, prepare some water with sugar and cinnamon.
+Put it in the oven (190 degrees Celsius) for about half an hour until it browns, in the meantime, prepare some water with sugar and cinnamon.
 When the Yule bread comes out of the oven drizzle some of the sugar water over your bread, then let it cool.
 Enjoy!

-I had a lot of fun making these and they are delicous!
-So I will be making some more soon.
+I had a lot of fun making these, and they are delicious!
+So, I will be making some more soon.

 Comments